GauravPatil-00/project1/README.md

 # New Project

-This Project wsa Created on Local System.
+This Project was Created on Local System.
 Created by Gaurav Patil.